 Teamed up with a baking tray, funnel, measuring cup and jug of warm water, we began to explore our frozen pom poms.
 The bottom of this ice cube tray is a silicone so the ice cubes did pop out easily ( I have since broke this ice cube tray….
 I really do need to get another just like it as it was the best!)

 As we poured the warm water over the ice cubes, they started to bob about in their wells.
 We poked them and played, talking about the colours and how they felt.

 The tops melted first revealing enough fluff for us to pick them up.
-The super fuzzy pom poms almost squeaked when they were manipulated in the ice which was an interesting element to this simple activity.
-The sparkly pom poms little shards stood out as the ice melted.
+Under the pressure of the push of a finger, the super fuzzy pom poms almost squeaked when they were manipulated in the ice which was an interesting element to this simple activity.
+Lastly, the sparkly pom poms little shards stood out as the ice melted.

 Typical to most of our sensory activities, exploring with feet was a must.
 After collecting her sister from school, Miss Mouse didn’t waste time in taking off her shoes and dropping a toe into the chilled water.

 What other activities could you use frozen pom poms in?

 This little sensory activity is a great introduction to science and cause and effect.
 Here are a few ways that you could change it up for some more frozen pom pom sensory fun